MetaMask/nft-tickets-workshop/README.md

     "setup": "npm run clean && npm ci && npm run build:all"
 ```

-Now you can run `npm run setup` to clean your build folder and copy the ABI over to the React project.
+Now you can run `npm run setup` to clean your build folder and copy the ABI to the React project.

-Once this is done you will still need to do the following:
+Once this is done, you will still need to do the following:

 1. Run: `truffle migrate --network rinkeby`
 2. Copy the Contract Address to `.env` file
 3. Run: `npm start` to start the client

-This concludes the SOlidity portion of the workshop, we now have a backend (so to speak) for our Client Minting app to talk to and interact with.
+This concludes the Solidity portion of the workshop.
+We now have a backend (so to speak) for our Minting app to talk to and interact with.

 ## Step Three